In addition to extensive

 existed.
 Eyesight Rx can help you see clearer.

-Eyesight-Rx - see better within a few days
+Eyesight-Rx - see better within a day or two.

 Vitamin C (ascorbic acid)